ligato/docs/docs/plugins/vpp-plugins.md

 ### ARP

 The address resolution protocol (ARP) discovers the MAC address associated with a given IP address.
-The ARP entry is uniquely identified by the interface and IP address.
+An interface and IP address define a unique ARP entry in the ARP table.

 The [VPP ARP proto][arp-proto] defines the structure of an ARP entry.
-Every ARP entry includes a MAC address, IP address and an interface.
+Every ARP entry includes a mac address, IP address, and an interface.

 **References:**